Jalal-Amourgha/Jalal-Amourgha/README.md

 - 🌱 I’m currently mastering **PHP and Laravel**

-- 💬 Ask me about anything about Front end i'm happy to help
+- 💬 Ask me about anything about Front-end, i'm happy to help

 - 👨‍💻 All of my projects are available at [Here](https://jalal-amourgha.onrender.com/)